fhdsl/personas/301-gate-CIBMTR-data-coordinator.md

 Manage and investigate ad hoc data queries (e.g., mismatched information) and correct where needed

-## Work, Collaboration and Communication Patterns

-## Funding and Reporting Model
+## Nature of Interactions with Data and Tools

-## Adeptness with using Data and Technology
+## Data Domain and Types of Interest

 ## Software Expertise, Attitude and Use

-## Approach and Tolerance to Change

-## Broad Needs and Wants
+## Needs and Wants
 Getting clean data as quickly and easily as possible

 Ability to report at multiple points in time to tell the patient’s story